 To a large extent, financial performance is dependent on political, economic and regulatory environment in the importing countries.
 Any adverse developments may result in default of contracts, collection problems leading to bad debts and possible loss of market share.
-The Group thus closely monitor the situation on a weekly and at times on a daily basis of the importing countries to identify, plan and execute counter measures to mitigate such risks.
+The Group thus closely monitors the situation on a weekly basis of the importing countries to identify, plan and execute counter measures to mitigate such risks.